Sytuacja społeczno-gospodarcza kraju

 Labour market

-The annual decrease of average paid employment in the enterprise sector was slightly smaller than in previous months of 2025.
-In the register rolls of the unemployed, fewer persons were recorded than a year ago, fewer persons were removed from the register as well.
-The registered unemployment rate at the end of April 2025 was slightly lower than in the previous month and insignificantly higher than a year before.
+The annual decrease in average paid employment in the enterprise sector was similar to the one recorded in April 2025 and slightly smaller than in the previous months of the year.
+In the register rolls of the unemployed, more persons were recorded than a year ago, more persons were removed from the register as well.
+The registered unemployment rate at the end of May 2025 was slightly lower than in the previous month and similar to the one observed a year ago.

 -0.8% y/y